bevyengine/bevy-website/content/contributing/introduction.md

 [The Bevy Foundation]: https://bevyengine.org/foundation/
 {% end %}

 The `bevy` repo itself contains many smaller subcrates.
-Most of them can be used by themselves and many of them can be modularly replaced.
+Several of them can be used by themselves and almost all of them can be modularly replaced.
 Feel free to dig around and find one that interests you!